Taxation in Finland

 A stable and competitive operating environment by using tax tools

+Taxation is one of the key factors affecting companies' operating environment.
 The Finnish tax system must be well functioning, stable and predictable.
 It should bring competitive advantage to Finnish companies and Finland, so that companies would see Finland as an attractive environment to invest and do business.
 Tax policies can also speed up the double transition (towards green and digital business).
 International competitiveness of the Finnish companies must be considered when making changes to taxation.

 The current competitiveness of Finland's corporate tax rate must be retained

-The competitiveness of Finland's corporate tax rate and corporate tax system must be constantly evaluated and improved in order to attract companies and activities with high value add.
+The competitiveness of Finland's corporate tax rate and corporate tax system must be continuously evaluated and improved in order to attract companies and activities with high value add.
 The business environment and taxation must also be predictable.

 • Taxation should be simple, functional, and predictable.